Book of the Week: The Rough Guide to New Zealand and DK Eyewitness Travel: New Zealand (wahey, not one but two books!)

 Auckland is purported to have the greatest number of pleasure boats per capita of any city in the world.

+New Zealand was the last major landmass to be populated, with Polynesian settlers arriving over 800 years ago.
 Until 80 million years ago, it was part of the supercontinent Gondwanaland, and was still attached to Australia.
 Even today, as the continents continue to drift apart, New Zealand is still moving northwards towards the equator at a rate of 30mm a year.

-’s flora and fauna evolved in isolation, into forms unseen on other continents.
+Like Australia, New Zealand’s flora and fauna evolved in isolation, into forms unseen on other continents.
 Due to the lack of predators, New Zealand birds somehow thought, right, we don’t need wings no more – and became flightless.
 They also developed into monsters like the giant moa (now extinct), which stood over 2m (or seven feet) tall.

 (I read lots of cool factoids in the two guidebooks but I can’t remember many – more may be posted here as I thumb through them again.)